Networking and Mentorship

 You can register and login using your existing LinkedIn or Facebook account, or you can create an account using your personal email address.

-Alumni and students registering with their @ucsf.edu email or with the email in our UCSF database will be automatically approved.
+Alumni and students registering with the email in our UCSF database, or anyone registering through the UCSF campus MyAccess Single Sign-On (SSO), will be automatically approved.

 Those who log in using an email we don’t already have in our database will see their registration listed as “pending” until UCSF staff can confirm their UCSF affiliation.
 Pending users are typically confirmed within one business day.